Skip to content

 Version Control

-Every change the AI makes to your app is committed to a private GitHub repository managed by Proyecta.
-Your code is always accessible and exportable from the builder.
+Every change the AI makes to your app is committed to a private repository managed by Proyecta, and recorded as a numbered version you can look back at.

 Use the version dropdown in the builder toolbar to switch between snapshots.
 On mobile, access Version History via the More menu.
 While viewing a historical version, click Open history in the version banner to see the full version list.
 Each version shows: